benjaminodame/weatheranalysis/README.md

 # Objectives
 The primary objectives of the analysis were to:

-Understand temperature and precipitation trends.
+Comprehend temperature and precipitation trends Identify geographical variations in climate
-Identify geographical variations in climate.
+Detect extreme weather events and variability
-Detect extreme weather events and variability.
+Evaluate states for travel suitability based on monthly weather conditions

 # Methodology
 Several analytical approaches were used, including: